helicopkun/PBO-Project-Mandiri/README.md

 SFX - half-way there, too lazy to continue (finding sfx is hard) BGM - even harder than sfx
-Textures/Stages - too lazy, asked AI to generate some Attacks - too lazy for keyframe editing
+Textures/Stages - too lazy, asked AI to generate some More Attacks - too lazy for keyframe editing
 Animation - as you have guessed, too lazy
 Game Balancing - i tried my best ;-;